dymmond/mongoz/docs/en/docs/queries.md

 Executing raw queries directly.
 This allows to have some sort of power over some more complicated queries you might find.

+!!! warning
+    `raw()`, dictionary arguments to `query()`, raw `Expression` objects, aggregation pipelines, bulk-write operations, and native driver access are trusted developer escape hatches.
+Mongoz passes their MongoDB operators through; it does not sanitize arbitrary request mappings.

 #### Simple and nested raw queries